 - Medical Student Performance Evaluation (MSPE)

-- Applicants must provide a letter of recommendation from the Chair (or designee) of your Department of Medicine (plus Chair of Pediatrics for Med/Peds applicants), a Dean’s letter, official transcript, and at least two letters of recommendation.
+- Applicants must provide a letter of recommendation from the Chair (or designee) of your Department of Medicine (plus Chair of Pediatrics for Med/Peds applicants), official transcript, and at least two letters of recommendation.
 At least one letter must be from an internist.
 All letters must be from your medical school; they cannot be provided from electives at other institutions.
 The letters need to state that the writer has directly observed the applicant.
 The letters must also address clinical competency and medical knowledge.

 - Pass USMLE Step 1

 - You must have passed Step 2 CK – Step 2 CS was eliminated in January 2021

 - You are welcome to transmit additional letters, published papers, and supporting information at your discretion

 - For graduates of international medical schools, we require a recommendation letter from an Internal Medicine faculty physician attesting to your clinical performance in the United States

 - The House Officer Selection Committee for the Internal Medicine Residency Program will select from among eligible applicants on the basis of their preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity.
 Offers to interview are extended to qualified candidates taking into account the Program’s commitments to educational/clinical excellence and diversity.